ContainerSSH/containerssh.github.io/docs/reference/docker.md

 ### Preventing memory exhaustion

-Users can also try to exhaust the available memory to crash the server.
+Users can also try to exhaust the available memory to potentially crash the server.
 This can be prevented using the following configuration:

 ```yaml
 docker: